 Notables of the family at this time include William Buckley (d.
 1570?), an English mathematician, a native of Lichfield, educated at Eton, whence he was elected to a scholarship at King's College, Cambridge, in 1537.

 Robert or Sigebert Buckley (1517-1610), was a Benedictine monk who was professed at Westminster in Queen Mary's reign.
 "He was imprisoned on refusing to take the oath of supremacy, and remained in captivity during the whole of Elizabeth's...

 Migration of the Boughelley family to Ireland

-Migration of the Boughelley family to the New World and Oceana
+Migration of the Boughelley family

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.